 Then all the conditions given above are satisfied.
 We have $\Dcal = H^1[0,1]$ and $\Ecal(f,g) = \int_0^1 f'g'$.
-The generators $L_N$ and $L_D$ are respectively the standard Neumann and Dirichlet Laplacians on $[0,1]$.
-The induced resistance metric $R$ is none other than the standard Euclidean metric. \end{exmp} The \textit{damped stochastic wave equation} that we consider in the present paper is the SPDE (system) given by
+The generators $\Delta_N$ and $\Delta_D$ are respectively the standard Neumann and Dirichlet Laplacians on $[0,1]$.
+The induced resistance metric $R$ is none other than the standard Euclidean metric. \end{exmp} Let $(\Omega, \Fcal, \Pbb)$ be a probability space.
+The \textit{damped stochastic wave equation} that we consider in the present paper is the SPDE (system) given by

-where $\beta \geq 0$ the \textit{damping coefficient} and $b \in 2^{F^0}$ the \textit{boundary conditions} are parameters, and $W = (W(t))_{t \geq 0}$ is a cylindrical Wiener process on $\Lcal^2(F,\mu)$.
+where $\beta \geq 0$ the \textit{damping coefficient} and $b \in 2^{F^0}$ the \textit{boundary conditions} are parameters, and $W = (W(t))_{t \geq 0}$ is a $\Pbb$-cylindrical Wiener process on $L^2(F,\mu)$.
 That is, $W$ satisfies

-for all $s,t \in [0,\infty)$ and $f,g \in \Lcal^2(F,\mu)$.
-We would like the solution process $u = (u(t))_{t \geq 0}$ to be $\Lcal^2(F,\mu)$-valued, however it is not clear whether or not the same should be required of the first-derivative process $\dot{u} = (\dot{u}(t))_{t \geq 0}$.
+for all $s,t \in [0,\infty)$ and $f,g \in L^2(F,\mu)$.
+We would like the solution process $u = (u(t))_{t \geq 0}$ to be $L^2(F,\mu)$-valued, however it is not clear whether or not the same should be required of the first-derivative process $\dot{u} = (\dot{u}(t))_{t \geq 0}$.
 This will be clarified in the following section.